Bouligand structure: Arthropods

-The anthropod exoskeleton is highly hierarchical.
+The arthropod exoskeleton is highly hierarchical.
 Polysaccharide chitin fibrils arrange with proteins to form fibers, the fibers coalesce into bundles, and then the bundles arrange into horizontal planes which are stacked helicoidally, forming the twisted plywood Bouligand structure.
 Repeating Bouligand structures form the exocuticle and endocuticle.
 Differences in the Bouligand structure of the exocuticle and endocuticle have been found to be critical for analyzing the mechanical properties of both regions.

 Arthropods have exoskeletons that provide protection from the environment, mechanical load support, and body structure.
 The outer layer, called the epicuticle, is thin and waxy and is the main waterproofing barrier.
 Below is the procuticle, which is designed as the main structural element to the body.
 The procuticle is made of two sections, the exocuticle on the outer part, and the endocuticle on the inner part.
 The exocuticle is denser than the endocuticle; the endocuticle makes up about 90 volume % of the exoskeleton.
 Both the exocuticle and endocuticle are made with a Bouligand structure.